comp-medicine-uc/guides/basic_github_guide.md

 ## 📚 Additional references

 - [GitHub Guides](https://guides.github.com/): general GitHub and Markdown guides, very useful, but be sure to note that these are intended for collaboration on software.
-- [Git and GitHub for poets](https://www.youtube.com/watch?v=BCQHnlnPusY): great tutorial that shows GitHub's usefulness beyond software engineering.
+- [Git and GitHub for poets](https://www.youtube.com/watch?v=BCQHnlnPusY): great tutorial that shows GitHub's usefulness beyond software development.
 - [Make a README](https://www.makeareadme.com/): nice resource to make a good README file.